"HIV won't kill me, your indifference will."

 FOLLOW US

-Dear Lucas… Indifference is a terrible abuse because it's abandonment.
-Beyond religions and religious figures, when we are abandoned and loneliness is so unbearable it terrifies us, the only one who reaches out is God.
-Clarification.
-I disbelieve in religions and religious figures, but not in God, because I've understood that for all creation—and that's what we are—there is a creator.
+1. Dear Lucas… Indifference is a terrible form of mistreatment because it is abandonment.
+Beyond religions and religious people, when we are abandoned and the loneliness is so unbearable that it terrifies us, the only one who extends a hand is God.
+To clarify: I disbelieve in religions and religious people, but not in God, because I understand that for all creation—and that is what we are—there is a creator.

-I am one of those "saints" who takes responsibility for whomever you're talking about, because I judge homosexuals not from their condition but from their decision, understanding that the decision makes the condition in the same way that opportunity makes a thief.
-You well know that as adults we are what we decide: kings or slaves, heroes or villains, gods or devils, and we have to take responsibility for those decisions, knowing that every reproach we make is an attempt to hold others responsible for our decision.
-This has nothing to do with the state of weakness (depression) where others take advantage to dominate us, or the state of helplessness (childhood) where others take advantage to abuse us; these are situations beyond our power to decide, but it is also quite true that "every pig has its day," and when that time comes, it will be our decision to seek justice.
+I am one of those “saints” who takes responsibility for the person you are talking about because I judge homosexuals not based on their condition, but on their decision, understanding that the decision shapes the condition in the same way that opportunity shapes the thief.
+You know very well that as adults we are what we decide: kings or slaves, heroes or villains, gods or devils, and we have to take responsibility for those decisions, knowing that every reproach we make is an attempt to hold the other person responsible for what was our decision.
+This has nothing to do with a state of weakness (depression) where someone else takes advantage to dominate us, or a state of helplessness (childhood) where someone else takes advantage to abuse us; these are situations beyond our control.
+But it's also true that "every dog has its day," and when that moment arrives, it will be our decision to seek justice.

-I am not writing to reproach you.
-I will raise my flag for your cause because the state cannot abandon you, or anyone else.
-It is there for that, to rescue, assist, and intercede for its citizens.
-It must be like blood, rushing to the place of wound without waiting to be summoned.
-And when it doesn't come, it will be us—you, me, the infection—who will reclaim it, or risk throwing our corpses upon its sovereignty if they do not respond appropriately, without handouts, demagoguery, or self-promotion.
-As it should!
-But that's it...
-I will not cry for you.
-I don't want you to live in pain, reproaching out of indignation, dismissed by those who should and don't help you, I don't want the side effects of your medication, I WANT YOU TO HEAL!
+I'm not writing to reproach you.
+I'm going to raise my banner for your cause because the state cannot abandon you, or anyone else.
+That's what it's there for: to help, assist, and intercede for its citizens.
+It should be like blood, rushing to the wound without waiting to be called.
+And when it doesn't come, we—you, me, the infection—will demand it, under threat of throwing our corpses onto its soil if it doesn't respond appropriately, without handouts, demagoguery, or self-promotion.
+Approachably!
+But that's as far as it goes… I'm not going to cry for you.
+I don't want you to live in suffering, filled with indignation and resentment, abandoned by those who should help you but don't.
+I don't want the side effects of your medication.
+I WANT YOU TO HEAL!

-I believe in the body's self-repair (animals and plants do it, why not humans?), in alternative options that medicine rejects, such as RPI (Induced Deep Relaxation) by neuroscientist John C. Lilly.
-HYDROGEN PEROXIDE by M. Cavagnaugh.
-WATER HEALING by Dr. Masaru Emoto harmonized with high frequency; THE electronic bactericidal square wave ZAPPER by Dr. Hulda Clark.
-VEGANISM, a practice that rejects the use and consumption of products and services of animal origin as a healing food behavioral reorganization.
+I believe in the body's self-repair (animals and plants do it, so why not humans?), in alternative options rejected by medicine, such as RPI (Induced Deep Relaxation) by neuroscientist John C. Lilly, M. Cavagnaugh's hydrogen peroxide, Dr. Masaru Emoto's water healing harmonized with high frequency, Dr. Hulda Clark's electronic bactericidal square-wave zapper, and veganism, a practice that rejects the use and consumption of animal products and services as a healing behavioral reorganization of food.
 I believe in myself!
 I believe in God!

-I DO NOT PROMISE OR SELL ANYTHING for the simple reason that I cannot generate false expectations.
-Many of the things I've mentioned were developed by scientists (as they identify themselves), and I base my conviction on the reports of Dr. Guylaine Lanctôt.
+I DON'T PROMISE OR SELL ANYTHING for the simple reason that I cannot create false expectations.
+Many of the things I've mentioned were developed by scientists (that's how they identify themselves), and I base my conviction on the reports of Dr. Guylaine Lanctôt.
 I'm just saying that I believe in these alternatives more than anything else.
-As the song says...
-Who said all is lost?
+As the song says… Who said all is lost?
 I come to offer my heart.
-As I said at the beginning, I maintain at the end...
-We are what we decide, and the decisions are ours.
+As I said at the beginning, I maintain at the end… We are what we decide, and the decisions are ours.
 Best regards.